TheDeathlyCow/thedeathlycow.github.io/docs/index.md

 ---
 ### Thermoo

 **Thermoo** is a Java library that provides temperature and environment utilities for [Frostiful](#frostiful), [Scorchful](#scorchful), and other mods.
-In this project, I have endeavoured to create a powerful and well documented for working with temperature in the context of *Minecraft*, with a robust API covering aspects such as player exposure, environmental conditions, seasons, UI rendering, and more.
+In this project, I have endeavoured to create a powerful and well documented library for working with temperature in the context of *Minecraft*, with a robust API covering aspects such as player exposure, environmental conditions, seasons, UI rendering, and more.

 **Technologies used**: Java 21, Kotlin, IntelliJ, Gradle, Git, Fabric Mod Loader